HanZhang206/3D-Hapkit/README.md

 <img src="readmedoc/arduinoworkflow.png" alt="3 DOF Hapkit Overview" width="700">
 </div>

-The electronics of the 3D Hapkit consist of three [Hapkit 3.0s](https://hapkit.stanford.edu/build.html)).
+The electronics of the 3D Hapkit consist of three [Hapkit 3.0s](https://hapkit.stanford.edu/build.html).
 The Hapkit board can be purchased from [Seeed studio](https://www.seeedstudio.com/depot/hapkit-p-1622.html).
 It is also possible to manufacture your own PCB by combining an Arduino, motor driver and sensors.
 Here is a good starting point obtained from Seeed Studio([Files](readmedoc/HapkitSeeedPCB.zip)).

 The three boards are communicating using the I2C protocol.
 We provid sample [Arduino code for follower](3DHapkit_Script/3DHapkit_Follower/3DHapkit_Follower.ino) and [leader](3DHapkit_Script/3DHapkit_Leader/3DHapkit_Learder.ino) to get you started porgramming haptic virtual environments with your 3D Hapkit.
-The code includes the calculation of inverse kinematics and all readings values from sensors.
+The code includes the calculation of forward kinematics and all readings values from sensors.

 ### To use
 - Connect the ground and I2C pins (A4/A5) of the three boards together.